Vacation PlanningAbsence ManagementWork/Life Balance

 Holidays, school breaks, and summer months are times when more employees want time off, but that does not mean business is slowing down.
 It is difficult to keep up with demand if there are not enough people staffed on shifts.

-If you must block off time frames where employees cannot request time off, you establish clear guidelines early and enforce these consistently with each employee.
+If you must block off time frames where employees cannot request time off, establish clear guidelines early and enforce these consistently with each employee.
+Communicate these blackout periods well in advance, allowing employees to plan accordingly.
+Providing a rationale for these restrictions can also help employees understand the necessity of maintaining adequate staffing during peak times.

 Honor Approved Requests